-For me as an OT in an early phase rehab setting, the principles of mCIMT are ever present.
-In stages were mCIMT is not possible yet, the ideas behind it can still be.
+For me as an OT in an early phase rehab setting, the principles of mCIMT are ever-present.
+In stages where mCIMT is not possible yet, the ideas behind it can still be.

 I sometimes put a constraint like a washcloth, on the less affected hand while practicing repetitive tasks during therapy can promote the way for mCIMT later on.